Skip to main content

 How crop and agricultural insurance claims work in California — federal MPCI, revenue protection, smoke taint, livestock mortality, and why a Public Adjuster matters on high-value farm losses.

-Difference in Conditions (DIC) Insurance: The Policy That Makes the FAIR Plan Work
+Difference in Conditions (DIC) and the FAIR Plan

 What a DIC policy is, how it coordinates with the California FAIR Plan, what it covers, and the catastrophic mistake of dropping your underlying fire coverage.

-Diminution in Value: When Your Home Is Worth Less Even After Repairs
+Diminution in Value: Worth Less Even After Repairs

-Even after full repairs, a property that suffered a major fire, flood, or structural failure may be worth less than it was before.
-Learn what diminution in value means, whether insurance covers it, and how to document and pursue a DIV claim.
+Even after full repairs, a property that suffered a major fire, flood, or structural failure may be worth less.
+What DIV means and how to prove a DIV claim.

-How EV battery fires in home garages create complex insurance coverage questions.
-Covers thermal runaway risks, the homeowner vs. auto policy split, charging equipment coverage gaps, unpermitted installations, and how to protect yourself.
+How EV battery fires in home garages create coverage questions: thermal runaway, the homeowner vs. auto policy split, charging equipment, and permits.

 Fire Damage Insurance Claim Denied?
 Here's What to Do